RobertDWhite/WhiteMatterTech/content/posts/politics-dashboard/index.md

 ## Origin

-I had a FreshRSS instance with several hundred feeds, organized into categories *News* and *U.S. Government*.
-Reading it had degraded into opening 60 tabs each morning, skimming a sentence each, and closing 55 of them.
+I had a FreshRSS instance with several hundred feeds, organized under *News* and *U.S. Government*.
+Reading it had deteriorated into opening sixty tabs each morning, skimming a sentence from each, and closing fifty-five.
 The signal-to-noise ratio was poor.

 I had Ollama running locally with `llama3.1:8b` for unrelated work.
 I started piping articles through it for two-sentence summaries.
 Quality was acceptable: enough to triage headlines, not enough to replace reading.

-V1 ran on my cluster behind Authentik in two services and a few hundred lines of code.
-Two categories and a few dozen X handles.
-It became the first tab I opened each morning.
-That was the moment to invest more.
+The first version ran in my cluster behind Authentik as two services and a few hundred lines of code, with two categories and several dozen X handles.
+It became the first tab I opened each morning, which warranted further investment.

 ## Architecture

-Two services, no shared state, no database.
+Two services, no shared persistent state, and no database.

 **API.** FastAPI plus httpx.
 Polls feeds, summarizes articles, generates digests.
 The state is held in process memory (Python dicts plus an `asyncio.Queue`).
 Resident memory: ~150 MiB.

 **UI.** Vite, React, TypeScript.
 Static SPA served by an unprivileged nginx container. nginx reverse-proxies `/api/*` to the API.
 Resident memory: ~30 MiB.

 State is intentionally ephemeral.
-Restarting the API pod re-polls every source.
-The dashboard is a view over external feeds instead of a system of record.
-This decision keeps the operational footprint small enough to require zero PVCs and zero backup configuration.
+Restarting the API pod triggers a new poll of every source.
+The dashboard is a view over external feeds rather than a system of record; that decision keeps the operational footprint sufficiently small that it requires no persistent volume claims or backup configuration.

 Four loops run inside the API: